SlavaKudravcev/tea/retro-files/README.md

 Opportunities don't happen.
 You create them.
 The only way to do great work is to love what you do.
 Success usually comes to those who are too busy to be looking for it.
+Act as if what you do makes a difference.
+It does.